bruno-sitecore/Sitecore.Demo.XmCloud.PlaySummit/CustomComponents.md

 Add a new data template under: `/sitecore/templates/Project/Global`

-* If you create a subfolder, be sure to use that same folder throughout the rest of these steps
+* If you create a subfolder, be sure to use that same folder throughout the rest of these steps (to be consistent in conventions)

 Add the fields/datatypes that your component requires.